kidpixo/kidpixo-python-api-agu-telegram-bot/README.md

 # Introduction

-I cannot meet the AGU Open API contest deadline, so I'm giving all this to the comunity for free.
+I cannot meet the AGU Open API contest deadline, so I'm giving all this to the community for free.
 Have fun!

 This is a simple telegram bot to access [AGU API](https://api.developer.agu.org:8443/swagger-ui.html).